h2o-robotics/buoys-ping/README.md

 You will need the following equipement :

 * For the CU : 1 mobile phone & 1 ESP32 board equipped with LoRa
-* For the master buoy : 1 ESP32 boards equipped with LoRa, 1 PCB with a Nordic micro-controller, 1 nano-modem & 1 transducer
+* For the master buoy : 1 ESP32 board equipped with LoRa, 1 PCB with a Nordic micro-controller, 1 nano-modem & 1 transducer
-* For each slave buoy : 1 ESP32 boards, 1 PCB with a Nordic micro-controller, 1 nano-modem & 1 transducer
+* For each slave buoy : 1 ESP32 board, 1 PCB with a Nordic micro-controller, 1 nano-modem & 1 transducer

 # Software requirements